 In the meantime, we’ll continue to deal with rolling waves of outbreaks leading to shutdowns, social distancing, economic disruption, and civil unrest.
 No doubt, we go through a severe self-actualization process.
 We’ll most likely welcome the New Normal with an entirely different perspective and a new set of needs and expectations we’ll develop till that future moment, years from now.
 When historians will one day look back, they will eventually rate the winners and losers by how fast the formers pivoted and how long the latter dawdled.

-People say that it is better to plan and adapt in times of uncertainty instead of waiting for miracles to save you.
+People say that it is better to plan and adapt in uncertain times instead of waiting for miracles to save you.
 While this might work smoothly in theory, some will freeze in real life, others will continue to drive blindly through the fog, and a few brave ones will choose to fight for a new flight.

 Planning content creation has never been easy, but it became even more challenging these days as it needs a new mindset and has to be switched from mainly instinctively to more scientifically.

 Let’s have a look at some data to understand this perspective better.

 Before the pandemic, only 40% of the B2B companies in the top online markets (USA and UK) invested time and resources in planning a documented content marketing strategy.
 In Eastern Europe, the percentage was even lower, estimated at 15% of all B2B companies active online.
 Most CEOs and business owners used to follow their guts when deciding which type of content to publish during marketing campaigns.
 While appropriate for many situations, the gut reaction is a poor fit for the pandemic as now you have to deal with an ocean of Unknown Unknowns.